arnicas/interactive-vis-course/Week9/README.md

 ## Normalized Bar Chart

 This is a very small variant, after you get the stacked_bar.html working.
-See the // notes in the file.
+See the `//` notes in the file.
 Just add offset "expand" to the layout!
+(The default offset is "zero".)

 ````
 var stack = d3.layout